<< Yesterday

 1892 In a matchup of 300 game-winners at the Philadelphia Baseball Grounds, Phillies' submariner Tim Keefe sinks Jim "Pud" Galvin and the Browns, 2-0.
 The next time two National League pitchers with 300 or more victories will face each other will occur in 2005, when Greg Maddux of the Cubs beats Astros ace Roger Clemens at Minute Maid Park, 3-2.

-1921 The Indians and the Yankees hit 16 doubles collectively to establish a new American League record.
+1921 The Indians and Yankees combined to hit 16 doubles, establishing a new American League record.
 The Tribe, with nine of the two-baggers, beat the Bronx Bombers in Cleveland's League Park, 17-8.

-1930 Harvey Henrick's ninth-inning three-run round-tripper off the bench gives the Dodgers a dramatic 9-8 come-from-behind victory over the Redbirds in the first game of a twin bill at Ebbets Field.
-Redbirds George Puccinelli and Jim Bottomley and Brooklyn's Hal Lee all homer, appearing as pinch-hitters in the game.
+1930 Harvey Henrick's ninth-inning three-run round-tripper off the bench gives the Dodgers a dramatic 9-8 come-from-behind victory over St. Louis in the first game of a twin bill at Ebbets Field.
+Redbirds George Puccinelli, Jim Bottomley, and Brooklyn's Hal Lee all homer, appearing as pinch-hitters.

 1936 Joe Medwick collects his tenth consecutive hit to tie a National League record shared by Ed Konetchy, Kiki Cuyler, and Chick Hafey when he singles off Carl Hubbell in the sixth inning of the Cardinals' 2-1 loss to the Giants at the Polo Grounds.
 The 24-year-old Cardinals slugger, called Ducky by his teammates, had seven hits in his last seven at-bats in the Boston Bees' doubleheader sweep at Sportsman's Park before yesterday's off-day.